Adam Lambert: LGBT advocacy and social activism

+In October 2023, Lambert signed the Artists4Ceasefire open letter to Joe Biden, President of the United States, calling for a ceasefire of the Israeli bombardment of Gaza.

 Personal life

-After being outed on the internet during his bid to win American Idol, Adam Lambert confirmed that he was gay in a Rolling Stone cover interview.
-He was in a relationship with Finnish entertainment reporter and reality TV personality Sauli Koskinen from November 2010 until April 2013 when Lambert announced that they split up amicably.
+After being outed on the internet during his bid to win American Idol, Adam Lambert confirmed that he was gay in a Rolling Stone cover interview that was published in June 2009.
+He was in a relationship with Finnish entertainment reporter and reality TV personality Sauli Koskinen from November 2010 until April 2013, when Lambert announced that the couple had split up amicably.
 From March to November 2019, Lambert was in a relationship with model Javi Costa Polo.

-Lambert got his first tattoo at age 27 and continues to accumulate the symbols and artwork as representations of important themes and moments in his life.
-His first tattoo, an Eye of Horus, was on his wrist, acquired just before the start of American Idol.
-Since then, he's covered his arms and torso with many more.
-He has been tattooed by notable tattoo artists Maxime Plescia-Büchi, Daniel Meyer, and Roxx.
+Lambert got his first tattoo at 27, just before the start of American Idol.
+That tattoo, an Eye of Horus, was placed on his wrist.
+Since then, he has covered his arms and torso with work by notable tattoo artists Maxime Plescia-Büchi, Daniel Meyer, and Roxx.

+In November 2023, Lambert, in collaboration with Roger Taylor, Sarina Taylor, Bryan Patrick Franklin, and Michael Solis, opened The Wild bar in West Hollywood, California.